 Cut a piece of foil or parchment longer than the circumference of a 6-cup/1.5-liter mold.
 Double it for stiffness.
 Wrap around the outside rim so that it rises at least an inch above the top of the dish, and tape to secure.

-Puree the berries with 1/4 cup/55 g sugar, the lemon juice
+Puree the berries with 1/4 cup/55 g sugar

 until the sugar dissolves and it is warm in the center.
 Remove the bowl from the saucepan and set aside.